SD2E/datacatalog-docs/docs/pipelines/jobs.rst

 We are able to build scalabe processing pipelines from Agave Apps and Abaco Reactors.
 However, the same flexibility that gives us high iteration velocity makes tracking processing job provenance quite challenging.
 One concern is how to represent the collection of software entities used to do the work.
 That is handled by the Pipelines component.
 A second, equal concern is how to tie metadata about experimental design to inputs and parameters for specific pipelines to the specific outputs of processing jobs.
 That is handled by PipelineJobs, which work in tandem with Pipelines and the other aspects of the Data Catalog.

+The PipelineJobs system has two components.
+The first is a persisent Reactor that collects and manages state information for all running jobs.
+It is accessible by callback or direct messaging.
+The other is a client-side library bundled with the ``sd2e/reactors:python` base images, which we leverage from within the coordinating Reactor in a pipeline to initiate tracking of a PipelineJob.

+What is a PipelineJob?
+^^^^^^^^^^^^^^^^^^^^^^

+Essentially, it's an entry in the ``jobs`` collection of the Data Catalog with a specifc structure and a specific usage pattern enforced and enabled by the Pipeline Jobs Manager Reactor and logic in the client-side Python ``datacatalog`` package.

-A PipelineJob has the following core properties:
+A PipelineJob has five key properties:

 * ``pipeline_uuid`` - unique ID referring to a known, active pipeline
 * ``uuid`` - unique ID hashed from the originating actorId and parameterization
 * ``status`` - current state of the job
 * ``history`` - ordered, timestamped history of the jobs state

-Transitions among states of a PipelineJob is implemeted using a Finite State Machine.
-The current set of states and valid transition events is illustrated in this diagram.
+Transitions among states of a PipelineJob are implemeted using a Finite State Machine.
+The current set of states and valid transition events is illustrated here:

 .. image:: pipelinejob-fsm.png
    :alt: Graph of the PipelineJob Finite State Machine